 4. Go to bed together.

-Going to bed together is important not only because it allows sex to be more spontaneous and unplanned but also because we can lay in bed without any distractions and just talk.
-It’s a safe spot where we can reconnect and recalibrate our marriage on an almost daily basis.
+Going to bed together is important because it allows sex to be more spontaneous and unplanned and because we can lay in bed without any distractions and just talk.
+It’s a safe spot where we can reconnect and recalibrate our marriage almost daily.

 5. Laughter binds your hearts.

-When things get tough, we look for ways to just have fun together.
+We look for ways to have fun together when things get tough.
 We can often be found sparring or wrestling, with or without the kids in the midst of us, and we both enjoy sarcasm and humor.
 There’s just something about laughing together that makes us feel closer, and I love sharing an inside joke with Sean that no one else gets — the kind of joke that we can share just by looking at each other.